-You see, the same feeling came over me as when I open up most bags of potato chips.
-It was more air and bag than product.
+You see, the same feeling came over me as when I opened up most bags of potato chips.
+It was more air and bag than a product.

 And while it does weigh in at a pound, it was definitely only 1 portion or 2 appetizer portions.
 Other than the bag looking bigger than its contents I thought the taste was delicious.
 There were mussels, clams, cod, and shrimp.
 Assuming you enjoy that combination will dictate how likely you are to like this product.
 But the seafood here wasn't the star, for me it was the broth.

-The broth I could have finished a bowl double in size, but would not have been able to because of all the seafood here.
+The broth I could have finished a bowl that was double in size but would not have been able to because of all the seafood here.
 The broth had a depth to it that is never found in canned soup.
-There was clearly a tomato/seafood base but beyond that here were mushrooms and celery that were part of the soup and added much flavor.
+There was clearly a tomato/seafood base but beyond that there were mushrooms and celery that were part of the soup and added much flavor.

 If you enjoy seafood and want something awesome for the cooler weather, give this a try.